Mr Velota Sung FRCS(Ed), FRCOphth, MSc(Warwick)

 Phacoemulsification with lens implant

-Phacoemulsification is the commonest technique use for cataract operation in UK.
+Phacoemulsification is the most typical technique used for cataract operation in the UK.

-The technique has evolved over the last two decades with better machine and better technique that the operation is a lot safer and much shorter recovery time.
+The technique has evolved over the last two decades, and with better machines and techniques, the operation is much safer and has a much shorter recovery time.

 The operation is commonly performed under local anaesthetic and as a day case.